MartinSchoenstein/Profylo/README.md

 ```python
 from profylo import pre_processing as pre
 ```

+**All functions available in the library and their different options are described in the documentation: https://martinschoenstein.github.io/Profylo/**

 #### 1) Generating similarity scores (cotransition scores here) between all profiles in a matrix: